JDDD-hy/D4C/README.md

 ## Archived Results

 We provide archived results of D4C in our experiments in `archive` directory, marked with `_archived` suffix, include Defects4J results from GPT-4 and DebugBench results from both GPT-4 and Mixtral.
 For example, the bugs that passed all JUnit tests in Defects4J can be found [here](archive/defects4j/eval_d4c_gpt_archived.csv).
+We also provide the correct fixed bug list of Defects4J in this direcotry for reference.

 ## Reproducing D4C in other settings